Jyothishjoy/ORCA-External-Tools-UMA-Installation/README.md

 ### Step 1: Git Pull

-Go to the directory where you want to install orca_tools, and download the package from https://github.com/faccts/orca-external-tools.
+Using your terminal, navigate to the directory where you want to install `orca_tools`, and then download the package from https://github.com/faccts/orca-external-tools.

 `git pull https://github.com/faccts/orca-external-tools`